MSalamatov/UniversityRelations/README.md

 ## Table of contents

 -[The role definition](the-role-definition.md).
-Profile description as far as I see them;
+Profile description as far as I see it;

 ## Why do I need this repo?